Module 8, Part 1: Programming Interfaces and Encapsulation#

 to compile and execute your code.
 This way, you may see more detailed error

 messages about your code.
-Moreover, using javac
+Moreover, using javac and java from the terminal

 can be handy if VS Code or the Java extension report strange errors, e.g. due to